Towards a Localised S-Matrix Theory: The Localised S-Matrix

 In a local QFT, the notion of non-locality enters through the Feynman propagator, which we denote here as~$\Delta_{\rm F} (x,y)$.
-A remarkable property of the Feynman propagator is that it has non-zero support for two space-time points, $x$ and $y$, which lie at space-like separations, i.e.~$\Delta_{\rm F} (x,y) \neq 0$, for $(x-y)^2 < 0$.
-In fact, this property encodes the counter-intuitive non-local phenomenon of quantum entanglement in QM which was called by Einstein in a letter to Max Born in 1947: "spooky action at a distance."
+A remarkable property of the Feynman propagator is that it has non-zero support for two space-time points, $x$ and $y$, which happen to be localised at space-like separations, i.e.~$\Delta_{\rm F} (x,y) \neq 0$, for $(x-y)^2 < 0$.
+In~fact, this property encodes the counter-intuitive non-local phenomenon of quantum entanglement in QM which was called by Einstein in a letter to Max Born in 1947: ``spooky action at a distance''.
 But exactly as happens with quantum entanglement in QM, no true information between any two space-like separated points,~$x$ and~$y$, can be transferred faster than the speed of light, and as such, QFT respects causality~\cite{Maiani:1994zi,Eden:1966dnq,Donoghue:2020mdd}.

-In the standard S-matrix theory emerging from QFT~\cite{Eden:1966dnq,Pokorski:1987ed,Weinberg:1995mt,Peskin:1995ev,Srednicki:2007qs,Schwartz:2014sze}, the transition amplitudes resulting from the so-called Lehmann--Symanzik--Zimmermann (LSZ) formalism~\cite{Lehmann:1954rq} do not depend\- on space-time, but only on the four-momenta of all particles in the initial and final state of a scattering process.
-Hence, any information concerning the locality of the interactions in a $2\to n$ process is lost after integration over an infinite space-time volume.
-However, for reasons mentioned in the introduction, if these interactions are restricted locally within a space-time volume of finite size, the resulting S-matrix will become non-local.
-It will depend on the space-time coordinates and other quantities that parameterise the spread of localisation due to coherent QM uncertainties at the interaction vertices.
-The formulation of such a non-local S-matrix theory is that we wish to put forward in this paper$\,$\footnote{For other attempts along this research direction, see~\cite{Giunti:1993se,Grimus:1996av,Campagne:1997fu,Kiers:1997pe,Cardall:1999bz,Beuthe:2001rc,Kopp:2009fa,Akhmedov:2009rb,Akhmedov:2010ms,Akhmedov:2010ua,Naumov:2013bea,Naumov:2020yyv,Grimus:2019hlq,Cheng:2022lys,Naumov:2022kwz,Nowakowski:1993iu,Ginzburg:1995bc,Kotkin:1992bj,Melnikov:1996iu,Melnikov:1996na,Grzadkowski:2021kgi}.}.
+In the standard S-matrix theory emerging from QFT~\cite{Eden:1966dnq,Pokorski:1987ed,Weinberg:1995mt,Peskin:1995ev,Srednicki:2007qs,Schwartz:2014sze}, the transition amplitudes resulting from the so-called Lehmann--Symanzik--Zimmermann (LSZ) formalism~\cite{Lehmann:1954rq} do not depend on space-time, but only on the four-momenta of all particles in the initial and final state of a scattering process.
+Hence, any information concerning the location of the interactions in a $2\to n$ process is lost after integration over an infinite space-time volume.
+If these interactions are restricted locally within a space-time volume of finite size, the resulting S-matrix will depend on the space-time coordinates and other quantities that parameterise the spread due to coherent QM uncertainties at the interaction vertices.
+The formulation of such a Localised S-Matrix Theory (LSMT) is that we wish to put forward in this paper$\,$\footnote{For other attempts along this research direction, see~\cite{Giunti:1993se,Grimus:1996av,Campagne:1997fu,Kiers:1997pe,Cardall:1999bz,Beuthe:2001rc,Kopp:2009fa,Akhmedov:2009rb,Akhmedov:2010ms,Akhmedov:2010ua,Naumov:2013bea,Naumov:2020yyv,Grimus:2019hlq,Cheng:2022lys,Naumov:2022kwz,Nowakowski:1993iu,Ginzburg:1995bc,Kotkin:1992bj,Melnikov:1996iu,Melnikov:1996na,Grzadkowski:2021kgi}.}.